 “Listen, kid.
-Your brothers are no great shakes.
+Your brothers were no great shakes.
 None of their ideas were worth listening to.”

 “I’m working for Martin Scorsese this summer, on ‘The Lady Sings All that Jazz.’
 I’ve got dailies and some edited footage.
 Do you want to see it or not?”
-Jack was being tough.
+Jack is being tough.

 “What is your role on the set?
 You must be in school or something.”